SUSE/sesdev/README.md

 #### Analysis

 For whatever reason, your libvirt deployment does not have a default pool defined.
-You can verify this by doing:
+You can verify this by running the following command as root:

 ```
-$ sudo virsh pool-list
+# virsh pool-list
 ```

 In a working deployment, it says: